-- Banks.
+Banks.
 Private banks and the wealth management divisions of commercial banks in China have extensive branch network and strong distribution powers.
 However, they focus on inhouse balance-sheet products (deposits and consumer lending), without a full universe of external products.
-They also lack neutrality in asset allocation and the agility to adapt to client needs. - Non-bank financial institutions.
+They also lack neutrality in asset allocation and the agility to adapt to client needs.

+- Non-bank financial institutions.
 Non-bank financial institutions include securities firms, fund management companies, trust companies, and insurance companies.
 These financial institutions have strengths in selected product categories and lead product innovations.
-However, their distribution reach is limited and they tend to cooperate with banks and independent wealth management service providers like us for distribution. - Other independent wealth managers.
+However, their client spectrum is highly diversified, ranging from mass affluent to HNWI clients.
+We focus on HNWI clients by allocating more resources and providing enhanced services to HNWI clients compared to non-bank financial institutions, which results in a superior experience for our HNWI clients. - Other independent wealth managers.
 Independent wealth managers include those with an integrated "online + offline" distribution model, and those with online platforms only.
 The competitive edges of independent wealth managers are an open-architecture in product sourcing, unbiased advice, tailored portfolio management process, high-intensity of client engagement which enables needs discovery and increases share of wallets.
 We estimate that there are more than 1,000 players in the independent wealth management sector, but the top 5 firms by transaction values had combined market shares of over 60%, according to an industry survey in 2018.
-We stand out from our competitors because of our branding, critical mass of HNW clients, pan-China distribution, proven expertise, motivated people, and the ability to learn and adapt swiftly.
+We stand out from our competitors because of our branding, critical mass of HNWI clients, pan-China distribution, proven expertise, motivated people, and the ability to learn and adapt swiftly.
 Our focus on sustainability and reputation further strengthens client trust in us.